Skip to main content

 • Capture URL Query Strings in Classic Forms

-Query string parameters are variable sets within a URL that can pass data to a Form field when a visitor clicks on the URL.
-With URL query strings, you can: Pass an email address via the confirmation email link for Double Opt-In Forms Capture referral information to pinpoint where a Form visitor came from You can modify Classic Forms embedded in an Act-On Landing Page or in an inline frame (...
+Query string parameters are variable sets within a URL that can pass data to a Form field when a visitor clicks on the URL, letting your Classic Forms quietly capture information a visitor didn't have to type in themselves.
+With URL query strings, you can: Pass an email address via the confirmation email link for Double Opt-In Forms Capture referral information to pinpoint where a Form visitor...

 Read Article →